richryan/kilianr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+The kilianr package provides a system of tools for working with time-series data, based on the book “Structural Vector Autoregressive Analysis” by Lutz Kilian and Helmut Lütkepohl.
 The goal of kilianr is to reproduce Lutz Kilian’s results from

 > Kilian, Lutz.
 2009.
 “Not All Oil Price Shocks Are Alike: Disentangling
 > Demand and Supply Shocks in the Crude Oil Market.”
 American Economic